The term "Heart Healthy" gets thrown around a lot like it's common knowledge, but do you really know what that means?

-Heart healthy eating should also emphasize nutrient-dense foods like whole grains, fruits and vegetables, and follow a calorie controlled diet that supports weight management (2).
+The American Heart Association (AHA) explains heart-healthy eating as a meal plan focused around nutrient-dense foods like whole grains, fruits, and vegetables, and following a calorie-controlled diet that supports weight management (2).

 The IOM suggests that most adults should be getting anywhere from 19 to 38 grams of fiber a day, depending on their age (1).
 However, survey data suggests that only 5% of people are getting enough fiber.

-Look for more natural sources like fruits, vegetables, whole grains, beans, or legumes.
-Or try adding some of the following high-fiber options to your meal plan:
+Keep it simple by looking for more natural sources like fruits, vegetables, whole grains, beans, or legumes.
+Or try adding some of the following high-fiber food options to your meal plan: